rockstor/rockstor-doc/rockons.rst

 sufficiently large share for the rock-ons to be installed into.
 It is possible to use the existing 'out of the box' home share but this is not recommended.

-The following shows a **minimum recommended 1GB rock-on-root** Share.
+The following shows a **Recommended Minimum 5GB rock-on-root** Share.

 .. image:: rockons_root_share.png
    :scale: 80%
    :align: center

-This will only be enough for 2 or 3 Rock-ons but is enough to get started.
+Note that during the lifetime of Rock-ons several snapshots will be created so plan to be able to expand this share if need be.

 Then click on the **spanner** next to the **Rock-on service**.